Christmas

 Assessing Fall-Risk in Older Adults – John Buckley

 John Buckley is a Reader in Movement Biomechanics in the Department of Biomedical and Electronics Engineering at the University of Bradford, teaching courses in clinical movement analysis, biomechanics, and rehabilitation engineering.
 With the DEAR Grant, Buckley and his research team will determine how actigraphy could be used to measure the performance and variability of ankle strength, function, and endurance assessments, which help inform fall risk.
+Read more details about the project in this blog post.

 Functional Mobility Assessment in Amyotrophic Lateral Sclerosis – Cory Holdom